ferrance/dizave58/readme.md

 # todo

 - close key that is cmd Q on mac and alt F4 on windows
-- layer with some legal keys: paragragh, section. this requires unicode detect
 - get underglow working
-- save default layer to eeprom